Spotting one of nature’s most magnificent mammals is a truly memorable experience.

-A variety of Whales visit a range of areas around Portland Bay & Cape Bridgewater Bay whilst they are transiting through our Southern Ocean waters each winter.
+A variety of whales visit a range of areas around Portland Bay & Cape Bridgewater Bay whilst they are transiting through our Southern Ocean waters each winter.
 The range consists of Humpback Whales, Southern Right Whales and the occasional Orca with the most common being the Southern Right.
 For all the latest info, duck in and visit the team at the Portland Visitor Information Centre.

-The Whale lookout on Wade street is located next to the old water tower which is now the World War II museum.
+The whale lookout on Wade street is located next to the old water tower which is now the World War II museum.

 Southern Right Whales have previously entered the calm deep waters of Portland Harbour and can be viewed from vantage points surrounding the harbour.

 More commonly the outer edge of the harbour along the Lee Breakwater has played host to many whales including Southern Right Whales, Humpback Whales and even the occasional Orca.